Scott Ryan (actor): Career

 Ryan self-funded the production of The Magician in 2003 with $3,000.
 He developed the film while studying filmmaking at RMIT and shot it over 13 months with help from friends and family.
-Initially met with skepticism, the film gained attention at the St Kilda Film Festival, where it was noticed by Nash Edgerton, who helped re-edit it for theatrical release.
+Initially met with scepticism, the film gained attention at the St Kilda Film Festival, where it was noticed by Nash Edgerton, who helped re-edit it for theatrical release.
 The film eventually became the basis for Mr Inbetween.

 In 2009, Ryan was cast in the Hollywood film Hesher, where he began rehearsals with Natalie Portman.
 However, Joseph Gordon-Levitt replaced him after John C. Reilly left the project.
 Despite this setback, Ryan eventually found success with Mr Inbetween.

 Mr Inbetween, based on The Magician, premiered on FX in September 2018.
 The series follows Ray Shoesmith, a hitman balancing his personal and professional life.
 The character of Ray in the series is a more nuanced version of the one portrayed in The Magician.
 Nash Edgerton directed all episodes and served as executive producer.
 The series was well-received, developing a cult following in both the US and Australia.

 In July 2020, Ryan signed with Creative Artists Agency (CAA) after actress Helen Mirren and her husband, director Taylor Hackford, encouraged their Hollywood agent to watch Mr Inbetween.
 This led to CAA representing Ryan and his future projects.

 After completing three seasons of Mr Inbetween, Ryan confirmed that there would be no fourth season of the series.
-He has shifted his focus to new projects, including a road-trip/serial-killer/bank-heist film provisionally titled Everybody Dies.
+He shifted his focus to new projects, including a road-trip/serial-killer/bank-heist film provisionally titled Everybody Dies.
 Ryan has completed three drafts of the script and expressed interest in directing and starring in the film, potentially playing the serial killer.

-In May 2023, Ryan posted on Instagram that he had been busy writing several projects, one of which is titled It's Coming This Way.
-The post included an image of a draft script with the title "It's Coming This Way", written by Ryan, showing that he is actively developing new work for the future.
+In 2023, Ryan was busy writing several projects, one of which is titled It's Coming This Way.